athina-stewart/Student-Management-System/README.md

 # Student-Management-System

 This program is a management system for a collection of students.
 The interface allows for the entry, deletion and modification of a students’ detail information.
+A sample of the implementation is shown below.

 <img width="887" alt="Screenshot 2023-01-31 at 12 08 32 PM" src="https://user-images.githubusercontent.com/49656095/215833119-4b8f0c00-1dd2-4a2a-84c7-8879ae63ed56.png">
 <img width="921" alt="Screenshot 2023-01-31 at 12 08 51 PM" src="https://user-images.githubusercontent.com/49656095/215833128-e1f027c3-94d4-4ace-aa09-74ae19f71d29.png">